 In this tutorial, we will show you how to install OwnCloud on AlmaLinux 8.
 For those of you who didn’t know, ownCloud is an open-source, self-hosted file sync and shares app platform similar to Dropbox.
-It allows Access & syncing files, contacts, calendars & bookmarks across devices.
+It allows Access & syncing of files, contacts, calendars & bookmarks across devices.
 You can access it via the good-looking and easy-to-use web interface or install the OwnCloud client on your Desktop or Laptop machine (supports Linux, Windows, and macOS).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of OwnCloud on an AlmaLinux 8.
+I will show you the step-by-step installation of OwnCloud on an AlmaLinux 8.
 You can follow the same instructions for Rocky Linux.